allysonvasquez/Python-Basics/README.md

 Reformatting the third column of the recipe table to display the actual recipe instead of a link to the recipe online.

 ## Photo Resizer
 [PosterResizer](https://github.com/allysonvasquez/Python-Portfolio/blob/master/3-Side%20Projects/PosterResizer/Resizer.py) is a simple script to resize downloaded images into an 8x10 format for photo printing.
-I created this script to convert all my pinterest photos into a single size to print and create a wall collage in my bedroom!
+I created this script to convert all my pinterest photos into a uniform size to print and create a wall collage in my bedroom!

 #### Before -> After
 <img src="https://github.com/allysonvasquez/Python-Portfolio/blob/master/3-Side%20Projects/PosterResizer/original_pictures/pic8.jpg" width="200">  <img src="https://github.com/allysonvasquez/Python-Portfolio/blob/master/3-Side%20Projects/PosterResizer/pngs/pic8.png" width="200">